-The substantive content of severance awards for Management Board members shall be disclosed if in legal terms the awards differ not insignificantly from the awards granted to employees.
 The compensation report shall also include information on the nature of the fringe benefits provided by the company.

 - 4.3 Conflicts of Interest - 4.3.1 During their employment for the enterprise, members of the Management Board are subject to a comprehensive non-competition obligation. - 4.3.2 Members of the Management Board and employees may not, in connection with their work, demand nor accept from third parties payments or other advantages for themselves or for any other person nor grant third parties unlawful advantages. - 4.3.3 Members of the Management Board are bound by the enterprise's best interests.
 No member of the Management Board may pursue personal interests in his decisions or use business opportunities intended for the enterprise for himself. - 4.3.4 All members of the Management Board shall disclose conflicts of interest to the Supervisory Board without delay and inform the other members of the Management Board thereof.
 All transactions between the enterprise and the members of the Management Board as well as persons they are close to or companies they have a personal association with must comply with standards customary in the sector.
-Important transactions shall require the approval of the Supervisory Board. - 4.3.5 Members of the Management Board shall take on sideline activities, especially Supervisory Board mandates outside the enterprise, only with the approval of the Supervisory Board.
+Important transactions shall require the approval of the Supervisory Board.

+4.3.5 Members of the Management Board shall take on sideline activities, especially Supervisory Board mandates outside the enterprise, only with the approval of the Supervisory Board.

-5. Supervisory Board
+5 Supervisory Board

 - 5.1 Tasks and Responsibilities - 5.1.1 The task of the Supervisory Board is to advise regularly and supervise the Management Board in the management of the enterprise.
 It must be involved in decisions of fundamental importance to the enterprise. - 5.1.2 The Supervisory Board appoints and dismisses the members of the Management Board.
+When appointing the Management Board, the Supervisory Board shall also respect diversity and, in particular, aim for an appropriate consideration of women.
 Together with the Management Board it shall ensure that there is a long-term succession planning.
-The Supervisory Board can delegate preparations for the appointment of members of the Management Board to a committee, which also determines the conditions of the employment contracts including compensation.
+The Supervisory Board can delegate preparations for the appointment of members of the Management Board, as well as for the handling of the conditions of the employment contracts including compensation, to committees.